ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Group: a set of nodes that share common keying material and security parameters used to protect their communications with one another.
 That is, the term refers to a "security group".

-   This is not to be confused with an "application group", which has relevance at the application level and whose members share a common pool of resources or content.
+   This term is not to be confused with an "application group", which has relevance at the application level and whose members share a common pool of resources or content.
 Examples of application groups are the set of all nodes deployed in a same physical room, or the set of nodes registered to a pub-sub topic.

+   This term is also not to be confused with a "multicast group", which has relevance at the network level and whose members all listen to a group network address for receiving messages sent to that group.
+An example of multicast group is the set of nodes that are configured to receive messages that are sent to the group's associated IP multicast address.

    The same security group might be associated with multiple application groups.
 Also, the same application group can be associated with multiple security groups.
-Further details and considerations on the mapping between the two types of group are out of the scope of this document.
+Further details and considerations on the mapping between the three types of group are out of the scope of this document.

 * Key Distribution Center (KDC): the entity responsible for managing one or multiple groups, with particular reference to the group membership and the keying material to use for protecting group communications.